Technology-for-the-Poorest-Billion/2024-OVSI/Final_output/prototype_demonstration/final_prototype.md

 **Figure 3:** Screenshot of prototype when the oxygen concentrator is turned on and the thresholds are being calibrated.

-Figure 4 shows a screenshot of the output once calibratiion has been completed.
+Figure 4 shows a screenshot of the output once calibration has been completed.
 The thresholds have been adjusted to match the specifications of the particular concentrator that it is monitoring.
 The screen has now turned green, which is correctly monitoring the fact that the concentrator is on and running.

 <img src="assets/on_green.png" alt="working thresholds" width="800"/>

 **Figure 4:** Screenshot of prototype when the oxygen concentrator is turned on and the thresholds have been correctly set.

-Finally, Figure 5 shows an example of one of the worst case scenario noise tests.
+Finally, Figure 5 shows an example of one of the worst-case scenario noise tests.
 The oxygen concentrator is turned off and has been left on uneven ground.
 As well as this, a second much more powerful concentrator has been turned on and left running directly next to the concentrator that the device is trying to monitor.
 Whilst the magnitude threshold has been met, both the noise and standard deviation measures have remained below the thresholds, and so the screen has remained red.

 <img src="assets/off_red_with_noise.png" alt="dealing with noise" width="800"/>